Millad Rashidi was only 13 years old when he came to New Zealand as a refugee from Afghanistan.

 Now 17, he has enlisted the help of his friends from Auckland’s Ormiston Senior College to write, illustrate and self-publish a children’s book about a refugee's first day at school.

-The students, made up of immigrants and refugees, started the social enterprise Atawhai Kindness.
+The students, made up of immigrants and refugees, started the social enterprise Atawhai.
 They plan to donate the proceeds of their sales towards school supplies for refugee children.

 Titled Ali's First Day at School, Mr Rashidi said the book aimed to raise awareness and understanding of a refugee’s experiences.